MithrilJS/mithril.js/ospec/README.md

 ospec '**/*.test.js' --ignore 'folder1/**' --require esm ./my-file.js
 ```

-### CLI Pro Tips
+### Run ospec directly from the command line:

+ospec comes with an executable named `ospec`.
+NPM auto-installs local binaries to `./node_modules/.bin/`.
+You can run ospec by running `./node_modules/.bin/ospec` from your project root, but there are more convenient methods to do so that we will soon describe.

-Ospec doesn't work when installed globally.
+ospec doesn't work when installed globally (`npm install -g`).
 Using global scripts is generally a bad idea since you can end up with different, incompatible versions of the same package installed locally and globally.

 Here are different ways of running ospec from the command line.
 This knowledge applies to not just ospec, but any locally installed npm binary.